A. Lavonne Brown Ruoff: Career

-Ruoff served on the University of Nebraska Press’s American Indian Lives series, as the Editorial Board General Editor from 1985—2008.
+Ruoff served on the University of Nebraska Press’s American Indian Lives series, as the Editorial Board General Editor from 1985 to 2008.

-She served as the Acting Director from 1999-2000 of the D'Arcy McNickle Center for American Indian and Indigenous Studies, a part of the Newberry Library.
+She served as the acting director from 1999 to 2000 of the D'Arcy McNickle Center for American Indian and Indigenous Studies, a part of the Newberry Library.

 Awards

 She received a grant from the National Endowment for the Humanities Research Division in 1981.

 She was a Fellow of the National Endowment for the Humanities (1992-1993).

 Ruoff was a National Endowment for the Humanities director of Summer Seminars for College Teachers on American Indian Literature, in 1979, 1983, 1989, and 1994.

 She was a recipient of the Lifetime Achievement Award from the Before Columbus Foundation in 1998.

 In 2002, Ruoff won the Modern Language Association Award for Lifetime Scholarly Achievement.

 In 2005, a festschrift special issue of Studies in American Indian Literatures was published honoring Ruoff.